THE IMPACT AND LEGACY OF OUR CLOTHING IS TO IDENTIFY US AS A NATION

 Xianyi Zeng is a distinguished professor in ENSAIT Textile Engineer School, France, Director of the GEMTEX Laboratory.
 His main research interests include artificial intelligence, digital fashion, sensory analysis, intelligent wearable systems, computerized garment design and customized production management.
 He has published more than 130 papers in peer-reviewed international journals and presented more than 200 papers at international conferences, and supervised more than 30 PhD students.
 In addition, he has been a PI of three European projects such as FBD_BModel (H2020 Program) and a number of national and regional research projects as well as industrial projects in cooperation with international groups in France and Europe.

-THE COLLABORATIVE APPROACH : A MAJOR STAKE IN MEETING THE CHALLENGES OF TOMORROW
+THE COLLABORATIVE AND COLLECTIVE APPROACHES : A MAJOR STAKE IN MEETING THE CHALLENGES OF TOMORROW